 Constant hangers and constant supports are used when higher levels of vertical travel occur.
 Their function is to transfer the working load over the whole travel area while maintaining constancy, i.e., without any considerable deviations.

 VARIABLE SPRING HANGERS AND SUPPORTS

 Helical coils that are used to support a dead weight load and allow movement.
-Spring supports use helical coil compression springs Helical Coil Compression is the critical component in both the type of supports are springs.
+Spring supports use helical coil compression springs Helical Coil Compression is the critical component in both the type of spring supports

 HYDRAULIC SHOCK ABSORBERS

-Shock absorbers mostly prefered in piping systems that are thermally operating.
-In a dynamic event, shock absorber form a rigid restraint between the protected part and the structure.
+Shock absorbers mostly preferred in piping systems that are thermally operating.
+In a dynamic event, the shock absorber forms a rigid restraint between the protected part and the structure.
 This way dynamic energy can be absorbed and harmlessly transferred.